Yeadon Way, Blackpool Bridge Repairs

 It’s one of the 10 bridges across the town to undergo significant investment over a period of five years.
 Plymouth Road Bridge reopened to drivers on Friday 7 April 2017 following a six month repair programme.

-As part of the £6.1m scheme, the deck of the bridge has been replaced due to corrosion.
+As part of the £6.1m scheme, the corroded bridge deck was also replaced.
 The corrosion on the bridge was significantly high, with the chloride based corrosion of the concrete rated as being up to 6%, far above the recommended level of 0.3%.

 Princess Street Bridge

-The rusty bridge at Princess Street, which was on the verge of being closed, was demolished and rebuilt in 2015/16.
+The rusty bridge at Princess Street, previously on the verge of being closed, was demolished and rebuilt in 2015/16.

 Works at Princess Street